-What Do I Do Now That Summer is Here?
+What Do I Do Now That Summer Is Here?

 - Sleep outside under the stars.
 Recite star poems and sing Twinkle, Twinkle, Little Star. - Ask your parents to tell you stories about what they did during summers when they were children. - Teach someone younger how to say several Mother Goose rhymes.
 Start with: Hey Diddle, Diddle; 1,2, Buckle My Shoe; and Little Miss Muffet. - Ask your parents for chalk.
 Draw pictures on the sidewalk.
 Take a picture of your chalk creation and you. - Write a letter and draw pictures about your summer adventures for your teacher, grandparents, or a friend. - Ask your family to take pictures of the activities you do this summer.
-Make a special book with photos and write captions to explain what's happening in each picture. - Go to the library and check out books about your favorite animal.
+Make a special book with photos and write captions to explain what's happening in each picture.

+• Go to the library and check out books about your favorite animal.
 See what you can learn.
 Become an expert!
-Write about the animal and draw pictures to make your own book. - Collect many kinds of leaves and rocks in your neighborhood.
+Write about the animal and draw pictures to make your own book.
+(What do you know about the green sea turtle?)

+• Collect many kinds of leaves in your neighborhood.
+Learn their names and identify their trees.
 How many different ones can you find?
-How are they alike and different?
-Tell someone what you learned about leaves or rocks. - Help your Mom or Dad make a salad or dessert.
-(We have included some recipes.) - Enjoy reading your "I Can Read" Poetry Notebook to interested family members. - Put on a puppet show for your family or the neighborhood children and parents. - Blow bubbles.
+Read a book about trees.
+Tell someone what you are learning about trees and their leaves.

+- Make a rock collection: keep the rocks inside used egg cartons.
+Geologists study rocks. - Help your Mom or Dad make a salad or dessert.
+(We have included some recipes.) - Enjoy reading your I Can Read Poetry Notebook to family members.
+Which are your 5 favorite poems and songs?
+Mark them.

+- Put on a puppet show for your family or the neighborhood children and parents. - Blow bubbles.
 Watch them float and pop. - Sing family songs.
-Create a family songbook to read and sing from. - · Eat ice cream.
+Create a family songbook to read and sing from. - Eat ice cream.
 Try new flavors.
 Which is your favorite and why? - Keep track of all the birds you see in your backyard or the neighborhood.
-Talk to your parents about them and learn some different bird calls.
-Check out a bird book from the library.
+Talk to your parents about them.
+Learn bird names and different bird calls.
+Check out bird books from the library.
+Ornithologists study birds.